JoaoGaspar04/JoaoGaspar04/README.md

 ### 🚀 About Me

-As a dedicated IT Technician and Cybersecurity Professional, I specialize in creating secure, robust network infrastructures and IoT ecosystems.
-My passion lies in protecting digital assets through innovative security solutions and cutting-edge technology implementations.

-**🎯 Mission:** To provide comprehensive cybersecurity solutions that protect businesses and individuals from evolving digital threats while enabling secure technological advancement.
+Hi!
+I'm João Gaspar, a Computer Technician specialized in Network Management and Cybersecurity.
+Passionate about tech and digital security, I combine hands-on experience in networks, servers, and data protection with solid programming skills (Java, Python, PHP, JavaScript).
+I focus on building secure, efficient solutions and am constantly evolving as a cybersecurity professional.

 ### Expertise